-The Sidney and Laura Gilbert Internships provide financial support for approved, full-time summer internships to recipients of the Sidney and Laura Gilbert Scholarship.
+The Sidney and Laura Gilbert Internships provide financial support for approved, full-time summer internships.

 The Ralph E. Hansmann Science Students Support Fund, established in honor of Ralph E. Hansmann, Class of 1940 and a life trustee of the College, provides support for science students conducting research during the academic year or over the summer.